 - What is the media that works best for my following?

 - Which platform has the lowest growth and engagement rate?

 After you answer these and other questions you’ve addressed, use the answers and insights to alter your marketing strategy accordingly.
 As you do this repeatedly, you’ll start to understand your audience better and provide them with more relevant and appealing content.

 Final Thoughts On Social Media Engagement

-If you are working towards growing the social media presence of your brand, these 1o tactics, alongside formulas on calculating your engagement rate can be a good starting point.
-Make sure to include them into your social media marketing efforts as you go, and results won’t make you wait for long.
+If you are working towards improving social media engagement and growing the social media presence of your brand, these 1o tactics, alongside formulas for calculating your engagement rate, can be a good starting point.
+Make sure to include them in your social media marketing efforts as you go, and results won’t make you wait for long.